ContextMapper/context-mapper-examples/src/main/resources/architectural-refactorings/README.md

 If the elements in your CML file are not ordered correspondingly, the execution of a refactoring will **reorder** them.

-## AR: Split Aggregate by Entities
+## AR-1: Split Aggregate by Entities
 Splits an aggregate which contains multiple entities.
 Produces one aggregate per entity.

 Example input: [split-aggregate-by-entities-input-example.cml](./split-aggregate-by-entities-input-example.cml)